fangyiwen/YiwenFang-Book/README.md

 # Chapter notes

+## Chapter 12

+* Create new directory structure by splitting the current source code into three directories.
+Note: 1) Delete right curly bracket in Page 378; 2) "rules", "error", "always", and "ignorePackages" should be in double quotes.

+---

 ## Chapter 11

 * Create Bootstrap installation, and make a changed and visible UI. `react-bootstrap` and `bootstrap` are installed.
 A link to the Bootstrap stylesheet is added in `index.html`.